+IV.
 DISCUSSION

-The $I-V_G$ behavior for a 12.5 nm gate length MOSFET looks analogous to the behavior of a 50 nm MOSFET.
+The $I{DS}-V{GS}$ behavior for a 12.5nm gate length MOSFET looks analogous to the behavior of a 50nm MOSFET.
 One difference between the results is that the current density for a thinner and shorter double-gate structure is nearly an order of magnitude smaller.
-However, this is not a substantial limitation, because the important criterion for Z-RAM functionality is the difference between the two values of current in the two different current states, which is still several orders of magnitude for a 12.5 nm double-gate structure.
+However, this is not a substantial limitation, because the important criterion for Z-RAM functionality is the difference between the two values of current in the two different current states, which is still several orders of magnitude for a 12.5nm double-gate structure.

 Another important difference is that the supply voltages are 25-30% smaller for a Z-RAM based on a scaled MOSFET.
-The obtained substantial decrease in supply voltage is comparable with the anticipated decrease of V{DD} for scaled logic devices.
+The obtained substantial decrease in supply voltage is comparable with the anticipated decrease for scaled logic devices.
 We should add, however, that the impact ionization model used in the simulations depends on the local field only.
 When the channel length is reduced, the local field in the channel at the drain end is expected to increase.
 Therefore, the local field impact ionization model can overestimate impact ionization.
-Another potential limitation of the applicability of our approach is that in scaled devices transport becomes quasi-ballistic, and the impact ionization models used in Monte Carlo simulations of hot carrier transport [12] should become valid.
-These models are characterized by threshold energies above which impact ionization starts, with the lowest threshold of 1.2 eV.
-It was recently argued that due to the presence of energetic carriers in an injected distribution substantial impact ionization can be present even, when the source-drain voltage is smaller than the threshold [13].
-However, because of the gap increase due to size quantization in a 3 nm silicon film, we believe that 1.2 eV is a fair estimate of a Z-RAM cell supply voltage, which is consistent with $V{SD}=1.4~{\rm V}$ obtained in our simulations.
+Another potential limitation of the applicability of our approach is that in scaled devices transport becomes quasi-ballistic, and the impact ionization models used in Monte Carlo simulations of hot carrier transport [17] become relevant.
+These models are characterized by threshold energies above which impact ionization starts, with the lowest threshold of 1.2eV.
+It was recently argued that due to the presence of energetic carriers in an injected distribution substantial impact ionization can be present even, when the source-drain voltage is smaller than the threshold [18].
+However, because of the gap increase due to size quantization in a 3nm silicon film, we believe that 1.2eV is a fair estimate of a Z-RAM cell supply voltage, which is consistent with $V{DS} = 1.4 \text{V}$ obtained in our simulations.

-Figure 7: $I - V{SD}$ in a logarithmic scale for a 12.5 nm double gate MOSFET with silicon body thickness 3 nm, for different gate voltages V_G .
+Fig. 5. $I{DS}-V{GS}$ for a scaled double gate MOSFET with the gate length 12.5nm and silicon body thickness 3nm, for three source-drain voltage.
 Hysteresis behavior is clearly observed.

-CONCLUSION
+V. CONCLUSION

 We have shown that a Z-RAM cell built on a scaled double-gate MOSFET preserves its functionality by providing a wide voltage operating window with large current differences.
-We also predict a decrease in the supply drain-gate voltage to 1.2-1.4 V, which is about 25-30% smaller than in current prototypes.
+We also predict a decrease in the supply voltage to 1.2-1.4V, which is about 25-30% smaller than in current prototypes.
+Results are in agreement with recent considerations of floating body RAM scaling down to 32nm technology node based on experimental results [8].